-State & Federal Assistance

-- a.
-If local resources are inadequate to deal with an emergency situation, we will request assistance from the State.
+- 1. State & Federal Assistance - a.
+If local resources are inadequate to deal with an emergency situation, Travis County/City will request assistance from the State.
 State assistance furnished to local governments is intended to supplement local resources and not substitute for such resources, including mutual aid resources, equipment purchases or leases, or resources covered by emergency service contracts.
 As noted previously, cities must request assistance from their county before requesting state assistance. - b.
-Requests for state assistance should be made to the Disaster District Committee (DDC) Chairperson, who is located at the Department of Public Safety District Office in Austin.
-See Appendix 2 to Annex M, Resource Management, for a form that can be used to request state assistance.
+Requests for state assistance should be made to the Disaster District Committee (DDC) Chairperson, who is located at the Department of Public Safety District Office

+12 in Austin, Texas.
+See Appendix 3 to Annex M, Resource Management, for a form that can be used to request state assistance.
 In essence, state emergency assistance to local governments begins at the DDC level and the key person to validate a request for, obtain, and provide that state assistance and support is the DDC Chairperson.
-A request for state assistance must be made by the chief elected official (the Mayor) and may be made by telephone, fax, or teletype.
+A request for state assistance must be made by the chief elected official or EMC and may be made by telephone, fax, teletype or through Web EOC.
 The DDC Chairperson has the authority to utilize all state resources within the district to respond to a request for assistance, with the exception of the National Guard.
-Use of National Guard resources requires approval of the Governor. - c.
-The Disaster District staff will forward requests for assistance that cannot be satisfied by state resources within the District to the State Operations Center (SOC) in Austin for action.

-2. Other Assistance
+Use of National Guard resources requires approval of the Governor.

+- c.
+The Disaster District staff will forward requests for assistance that cannot be satisfied by state resources within the District to the State Operations Center (SOC) in Austin for action. - 2.
+Other Assistance - a.
-- a.
 If resources required to control an emergency situation are not available within the State, the Governor may request assistance from other states pursuant to a number of interstate compacts or from the federal government through the Federal Emergency Management Agency (FEMA). - b.
 For major emergencies and disasters for which a Presidential declaration has been issued, federal agencies may be mobilized to provide assistance to states and local governments.
 The National Response Framework (NRF) describes the policies, planning assumptions, concept of operations, and responsibilities of designated federal agencies for various response and recovery functions.
-The Nuclear/Radiological Incident Annex of the NRP addresses the federal response to major incidents involving radioactive materials. - c.
+The Nuclear/Radiological Incident Annex of the NRF addresses the federal response to major incidents involving radioactive materials. - c.
 FEMA has the primary responsibility for coordinating federal disaster assistance.
 No direct federal disaster assistance is authorized prior to a Presidential emergency or disaster declaration, but FEMA has limited authority to stage initial response resources near the disaster site and activate command and control structures prior to a declaration and the Department of Defense has the authority to commit its resources to save lives prior to an emergency or disaster declaration.
-See Annex J, Recovery, for additional information on the assistance that may be available during disaster recovery.

-d.
-The NRF applies to Stafford and non-Stafford Act incidents and is designed to accommodate not only actual incidents, but also the threat of incidents.
+See Annex J, Recovery, for additional information on the assistance that may be available during disaster recovery. - d.
+The National Response Framework (NRF) applies to Stafford and non-Stafford Act incidents and is designed to accommodate not only actual incidents, but also the threat of incidents.
 Therefore, NRF implementation is possible under a greater range of incidents.